-Physicist Seeks To Understand Dark Matter with Webb Telescope
+Physicist Seeks to Understand Dark Matter with Webb Telescope

 By Ben PankoMedia Inquiries

 The much-anticipated launch of the James Webb Space Telescope will usher in a new era of research on our universe.
-Among the many researchers planning to take advantage of the data from the Hubble Space Telescope's successor is Carnegie Mellon University Associate Professor of Physics Matthew Walker, who is principal investigator of a program making use of data collected in telescope's first year of operation.
+Among the many researchers planning to take advantage of the data from the Hubble Space Telescope's successor is Associate Professor of Physics Matthew Walker, who is principal investigator of a program making use of data collected in telescope’s first year of operation.

-"The top-level science goal is to learn about the nature of dark matter," Walker (at right) explained.
+"The top-level science goal is to learn about the nature of dark matter," Walker explained.
 This theoretical form of matter has never been directly detected but is estimated to comprise most of the matter in the universe.
 Various theories have arisen about the form dark matter takes, with the currently dominant cold dark matter theory predicting that it exists in clumps called halos with small basic units, as opposed to galaxy-sized agglomerations.

 "One of the key predictions we're trying to test of cold dark matter is the existence of these so-called sub-galactic dark matter halos," Walker said.
 "That's something people have been trying to test for decades."

 These lower-mass collections of dark matter don't have stars in them, making them difficult to detect and observe.
 Two tests have been devised so far to seek out sub-galactic dark matter halos, Walker explained, but both have so far produced inconclusive results.